How Much Electricity (Power) Does a TV Use?

 What Affects Energy Consumption

 The size of the screen is the main parameter that affects the energy consumption of any TV.
-The larger the diagonal, the more the power your TV will consume.
+The larger the diagonal, the more power your TV will consume.
 For example, a modern LED TV with a diagonal of 43 inches spends about 18 watts per hour in working order.

 But this is not the only factor affecting the power consumption of a TV.
 Other parameters include: